 She is included in the LGBTQ Saints series at the Jesus in Love Blog for her courage and dedication in speaking up for her gay son and for all LGBTQ people.

-Starr was a mother of five living in Los Angeles, California, when her son Philip Starr came out to his parents in 1974.
+Starr was a mother of five living in Los Angeles, California, when her son Philip Starr came out to his parents as gay in 1974.
 At that time many people still considered homosexuality to be a mental illness, and parents were often blamed for causing it.
 She was upset, so her son urged her to attend a support group that later evolved into PFLAG.

 Two years later she started the Los Angeles chapter of PFLAG, loosely based on a group in New York.
 She hosted the first meeting in her home with 35 parents.
 The group grew quickly and soon moved to the Methodist church in Westwood where it still meets almost 40 years later.